-- schools to accommodate additional pupils, but that there is some room in others.
-There is acceptable room in the secondary schools. - 5.10.3 Consequently, and as explained in the SPG, the Authority is in a position where it can seek a financial contribution from the developer towards improving the area's existing educational facilities.
+- 5.10.3 Consequently, and as explained in the SPG, the Authority is in a position where it can seek a financial contribution from the developer towards improving the area's existing educational facilities.
 As there is some room in the schools in the catchment area, the contribution is assessed based on the difference between the numbers that are available and the number that is likely to derive from the development.
-The formula contained in the SPG acknowledges that a financial contribution of £907,018 will be required from the developer towards this. - 5.10.4 By receiving a financial contribution towards improving the area's educational facilities (with the exact details to be agreed with the Education Department), the requirements of policy CH37 can be satisfied and the timing of the contribution will be arranged and agreed upon within the 106 agreement drawn up to ensure this. - 5.10.5 Recreational areas in accordance with the requirements of policy CH43, consideration must be given to whether or not there is sufficient provision of recreational and open areas to satisfy the needs of the residents of the proposed development. - 5.10.6 Three play areas are provided according to what is shown on the indicative plan submitted with this application.
+The formula contained in the SPG acknowledges that a financial contribution of £907,018 will be required from the developer towards this.
+For clarity, the relevant SPG notes that the information should be based on the numbers in the school year when the planning application was submitted, and that it would be very difficult to justify a higher or lower financial figure on the grounds of a recent change in capacity. - 5.10.4 By receiving a financial contribution towards improving the area's educational facilities (with the exact details to be agreed with the Education Department), the requirements of policy CH37 can be satisfied and the timing of the contribution will be arranged and agreed upon within the 106 agreement drawn up to ensure this. - 5.10.5 Recreational areas in accordance with the requirements of policy CH43, consideration must be given to whether or not there is sufficient provision of recreational and open areas to satisfy the needs of the residents of the proposed development. - 5.10.6 Three play areas are provided according to what is shown on the indicative plan submitted with this application.
 One area is shown within an extensive open area centrally within the site, whilst two other smaller areas are provided which are dispersed in other parts of the site.
-This would meet the need for children's play areas as noted in the SPG 'Housing Developments and Open Spaces of Recreational Value'. - 5.10.7 The information accompanying the planning application notes that there will be 9,680m2 of open spaces for children's use included within the development.
+This would meet the need for children's play areas as noted in the SPG 'Housing Developments and Open Spaces of Recreational Value'. - 5.10.7 The information accompanying the planning application notes that there will be 9,680m of open spaces for children's use included within the development.
 It is noted that this supply is sufficient to address the highest possible need that could derive from the development. - 5.10.8 It is noted that a children's play area (designated as a play area to be protected in the UDP), measuring approximately 690m is also located about 200m away from the site. - 5.10.9 Therefore, it appears that the proposed provision (in terms of surface area), is sufficient to meet the needs deriving from the proposal.
 It is believed that the location of these areas is suitable and acceptable in terms of meeting the need for children's play areas and thus the proposal complies with the requirements of policy CH43.